markdownlint/markdownlint/docs/rolling_a_release.md

 Next, run `rake release`.
 This will:

-* Tag vX.Y.Z in git and push it.
+* Tag vX.Y.Z in git
 * Upload the new gem to rubygems.org

+Then `git push --tags upstream` to push the tag.

 Finally, add a new 'Unreleased' section to the changelog for the next release.